-the environment and the natural resources on which economic activity is based.
+care for the environment and the natural resources on which economic activity is based.
 According to him, the problems

 validity regarding climate change.
-However, the New Economics Foundation (NEF) is critical of the positions of the UK government which, for example, calls for the development of renewable energy in emerging countries but does not put pressure on the World Bank to limit energy credits. fossils or transfer them to projects for the deployment of sustainable energy sources.
+However, the “New Economics Foundation” (NEF) wants to be critical of the positions of the British government which, for example, calls for the development of renewable energies in emerging countries but does not put pressure on the World Bank to limit credits to energies. fossils or transfer them to projects for the deployment of sustainable energy sources.